-Lectures (incl. workshops, discussions) number of contact hours No. Theme full-time studies part-time studies part-time studies with e- learning elements 283.
+Lectures (incl. wor rkshops, discussions) number of contact hours No. Theme full-time studies part-time studies part-time studies with e- learning elements 278.
 Job application.
 CV.
 Letter of motivation.
 Job interview questions.
-6 3 2 284.
+6 3 2 279.
 What is ICT?
-ICT in the workplace ICT in education 4 2 1 285.
+ICT in the workplace ICT in education 4 2 1 280.
 Introduction to ICT systems Types and architecture of the operating system.
-4 2 1 286.
+4 2 1 281.
 The most current trends and directions of the development of the ICT industry Artificial intelligence as a modern software trend.
-6 3 1 287.
-New tools, software, latest technologies and their applications 6 3 2 288.
-Truth and myths about programming, presentations 4 2 1 289.
-Human-computer interaction E-commerce and e-government Computer equipment and ethics 4 2 1 290.
+6 3 1 282.
+New tools, software, latest technologies and their applications 6 3 2 283.
+Truth and myths about programming, presentations 4 2 1 284.
+Human-computer interaction E-commerce and e-government Computer equipment and ethics 4 2 1 285.
 Ergonomics.
-Organisation of work 4 2 1 291.
-The future of ICT 4 2 1 292.
+Organisation of work 4 2 1 286.
+The future of ICT 4 2 1 287.
 Presentations on the selected topic 6 3 1 Total: 48 24 12

-Study form Type of independent assignment Type of control Full-time studies Type of independent assignment 1.
+Study form Type of independent assignment Type of control Study form Type of independent assignment 1.
 To perform two hometasks on Moodle by upgrading own knowledge in the use of branch specific terminology.
 2. To do Moodle test and analyse own mistakes.
-Type of control Individual check Test Compulsory literature: CV Europass template; 2.
+Type of control Individual check Test Full-time studies Compulsory literature: CV Europass template; 2.
 3. Preparation and delivering of a presentation related to the study area of the course Presentation Examination Compulsory Literature: Dependent on the topic Part-Time Studies 1.
 To perform two hometasks on Moodle by upgrading own knowledge in the use of branch specific terminology.
 Individual check 2.
 To do Moodle test and analyse own mistakes.
 Test